 Three collections?
 I count more than that!

 That's a much better answer, but you're not off the hook yet.
-You mentioned something about an Essential Black mask?
+You mentioned something about an Essential Gray mask?
 Why does that one cost less than the other Essential masks?

 What makes a Puraka mask different from other masks?

 Puraka Masks are cotton particulate masks with a special pocket for disposable PM2.5 Filters.
-We’ve designed them to offer you the best of both worlds: filtering capabilities significantly higher than a fabric mask, with far less inhalation resistance and discomfort than an N95 Respirator.
-In other words, we’ve designed Puraka Masks for protection suitable for the workers, care providers, and anyone needing enhanced protection suitable for everyday use.
+We've designed them to offer you the best of both worlds: filtering capabilities significantly higher than most fabric masks, with far less inhalation resistance and discomfort than an N95 Respirator.
+And now that our Essential and Universal masks are tested to the new CDC-endorsed F3502 standards, Masks are a great choice for anyone looking for enhanced protection suitable for everyday use.

 A Puraka Mask is not intended as a replacement for an N95 respirator, and there's a very good reason for this.
 N95 masks fit tightly against your face, forming an air-tight seal between your mouth & nose and the outside world.
 This provides a high degree of protection, but this also makes it significantly harder to breathe.
 For a medical professional who is frequently exposed to airborne virions, the extra protection might be worth the increased strain on her heart caused by the N95 respirator.
 For the rest of us, wearing an N95 mask during everyday activities is probably going to cause more harm than good.

 On the other end of the spectrum are cloth face masks.
 The purpose of these masks is to decrease the chance that you will unknowingly spread the virus to others.
-This is a great reason to wear them, and if everyone wore a face mask we would probably see a big decrease in infections.
-However, most cloth face masks do relatively little to protect you from airborne aerosols or harmful microscopic particulates in your environment.^top
+This is a great reason to wear them, but most cloth masks do relatively little to protect you from airborne aerosols or harmful microscopic particulates in your environment.^top

-How do your masks compare to Level 3 Surgical Masks?
+How do Puraka's masks compare to surgical masks?

-There are a number of differences between ASTM F2100 Level 3 Surgical Masks and the PM2.5 Filter Masks made by Puraka, but the most important difference comes down to fit.
-The filtration efficiency test for a Puraka Mask accounts for how well the mask fits on the wearer.
+There are a number of differences between ASTM F2100 Surgical Masks and the F3502 PM2.5 Filter Masks made by Puraka, but the most important difference comes down to fit.
+The filtration efficiency test for any Puraka Mask accounts for how well the mask fits on the wearer, and this is also required by the F3502 standard.
 That means the filtration scores we publish consider real-world factors like leakage.

-The filtration test for Level 3 surgical mask only evaluates the fabric, without taking fit into account.
-Outside experts like Aaron Collins who have tested Level 3 masks that advertise filtration scores in excess of 90% have found real-world sub-micron filtration varies, with some Level 3 masks achieving as little as 11% and others achieving as 70% or more.
-We've done a lot of research on this topic, and you can read our blog post on PM 2.5 Masks vs ASTM Lvl 3 Surgical Masks for the full write-up.^top
+The filtration test for surgical masks only evaluates the fabric, without taking fit into account.
+Outside experts who have tested Level 3 masks that advertise filtration scores in excess of 90% have found real-world sub-micron filtration varies, with some F2100 Level 3 masks achieving as little as 11% and others getting up to 70% or more when accounting for fit.
+You can read more in our blog post on PM 2.5 Masks vs ASTM Surgical Masks for the full write-up.^top

 People say we should be wearing two masks.
 What do you recommend?

-A Puraka mask with a pm2.5 filter is designed to achieve an optimal balance of protection and breathability, and we do not recommend adding additional layers.
+A Puraka mask with a pm2.5 filter is designed to achieve an optimal balance of protection and breathability, and we do not recommend adding additional layers, especially if you are already vaccinated.
 It is important to remember that comfort and protection go hand-in-hand.
 People are much more likely to adjust an uncomfortable mask or wear it incorrectly.
-If you decide to add a medical-grade respirator or surgical mask over your Puraka Mask, we strongly recommend taking a few minutes to walk around indoors while wearing both masks, going up and down steps if possible, and make sure you are comfortable with the breathing resistance before leaving your home.^top
+If you decide to add a surgical mask under your Puraka Mask, we strongly recommend taking a few minutes to walk around indoors while wearing both masks, going up and down steps if possible, and make sure you are comfortable with the breathing resistance before leaving your home.^top

 Can masks and filters be worn immediately?

-Yes!
-Because the masks are made of 100% natural cotton, with no powders or preservatives, they are comfortable and safe to wear right out of the package.
-Don’t forget to place the filter inside!^top
+Because the masks are made of 100% natural cotton, with no powders or coating, they are comfortable and safe to wear right out of the package.
+However, after additional laboratory testing we now recommend washing your mask once prior to wearing it.
+This will increase the filtration ability of the fabric.
+Don't forget to place the filter inside after you have washed!^top

 Do your masks protect against COVID-19?